AdobeDocs/target.es-ES/help/c-activities/t-automated-personalization/ap-preview-experiences.md

    Puede elegir excluir una experiencia que muestre variaciones que entran en conflicto o una experiencia que no esté equilibrada desde el punto de vista estético.

-   Para excluir una experiencia, coloque el puntero sobre ella y haga clic en el icono **[!UICONTROL Excluir]** .
+   To exclude an experience, hover over the experience and click the **[!UICONTROL Exclude]** icon.

-   Para excluir varias experiencias, seleccione las casillas de verificación de las experiencias que desee y, a continuación, haga clic en **[!UICONTROL el icono Excluir]** en la parte superior derecha de la lista.
+   To exclude multiple experiences, select the checkboxes for the desired experiences, then click the **[!UICONTROL Exclude]** icon at the top right of the list.

    De manera predeterminada, se incluyen todas las experiencias en la actividad de Personalización automatizada.
-Para incluir una experiencia que se haya excluido, coloque el puntero sobre ella y haga clic en el icono **[!UICONTROL Incluir]** .
+To include an experience that has been excluded, hover over the experience and click the  **[!UICONTROL Include]** icon.

-   Para incluir varias experiencias que se han excluido, seleccione las casillas para las experiencias que desee y, a continuación, haga clic en el icono **[!UICONTROL Incluir]** en la parte superior derecha de la lista.
+   To include multiple experiences that have been excluded, select the checkboxes for the desired experiences, then click the **[!UICONTROL Include]** icon at the top right of the list.

-1. Haga clic en **[!UICONTROL Componer]** para regresar al Compositor de experiencias visuales para que pueda realizar cambios, o haga clic **[!UICONTROL en Siguiente]** para ir al [!UICONTROL paso de objetivo] .
+1. Click **[!UICONTROL Compose]** to return to the Visual Experience Composer so you can make changes, or click **[!UICONTROL Next]** to go to the [!UICONTROL Targeting] step.